mouseandthebillionaire/RAGE/docs/Q3/README.md

 ![Mountain and Everything, from David Oreilly](../images/oreilly.png)

 David Oreilly's two pieces [Mountain](https://store.steampowered.com/app/313340/Mountain/) and [Everything](https://store.steampowered.com/app/582270/Everything/) are great examples of this difference between pervasive ambient experiences versus the Eno-ish mode that Jaaniste refers to as the ambivalent (back-and-forth) mode.
 In Mountain, almost nothing is required of the player.
 They need to set the simulation in motion, but after that has happened, there is not much for them to do.
 Rotate the mountain.
 Zoom in.
 Zoom out.
 The mountain sits there and mountains.
 The user can reflect on the mountain or tune it out while focusing on other things in their life.
 In contrast, Everything requires more of the player, asking that they work their way through the staggering number of 3D models that Oreilly has created.
-Oreilly included an auto-play mode, but even with this it still seems to portray a much more focused "pervasive" ambience.
+Oreilly included an auto-play mode, but even with this it portrays a much more focused "pervasive" ambience.
 #### ABZU

 ![ABZU](../images/abzu.png)